 Cabbage looper damage becomes ruinous at some point.
-Many gardeners tolerate a single tunnel into a cabbage or irregular scars on their Brussel sprouts.
+Many gardeners tolerate a single tunnel into a cabbage (PDF) or irregular scars on their Brussel sprouts.
 This kind of damage may be unavoidable in the organic garden.
 But it’s important to take action at that point before eggs hatch and a second generation prepares to make slaw of what’s left.
 And an ounce of prevention?
 Well, you know what it’s worth.

 - Keep a close, frequent eye on your cabbage plants, both outside and under leaves.
 Pick off the hungry, inching larvae and brush off eggs before they start an outbreak.
 The larvae can be drowned in a jar of soapy water for easy disposal.

 - Cabbage looper larvae are easy, visible targets for predators.
 Take advantage of its many natural enemies by encouraging birds and beneficial insects to your garden.
 Certain herbs, including parsley, dill, fennel, coriander and sweet alyssum, attract the kinds of insects and other creatures that prey on worms.

 - Use pheromone traps to signal the arrival of moths to your garden.